celias/frontend-assessment/README.md

  **Design and Assets**: https://marvelapp.com/b391580/screen/53968974
  **SVGs**: ```/public/svg``` directory
- **Animation Movie**: ```/resources/animation.mp4```
+ **Animation Movie**: ```/resources/animation.mp4``` Reference this video to see the parallax header and bucket hover animations.

 # Task
+ 1. Checkout the ```gabriella``` branch from this repo.
+You will make your changes/commits/push here.
- 1. Create the HTML, CSS and JS to build out the complete design and animation/interactions from the Marvel App and Animation Example video.
+ 2. Create the HTML, CSS and JS to build out the complete design and animation/interactions from the Marvel App and Animation Example video.
- 2. The site needs to be responsive.
+ 3. The site needs to be responsive.
     1. 100% width columns on mobile.
     2. Implement any mobile UX tweeks you think would be beneficial.
 We are leaving moile in your court.
- 3. The navigation and logo...work on these last.
+ 4. The navigation and logo...work on these last.
 If you have time, bonus points.
 If you have time to make it responsive, even more bonus points.

 # Design Assets
 1. Open the marvel link https://marvelapp.com/b391580/screen/53968974